-In 2013 she enrolled and completed a part-time master’s in History of Art at the University of the Witwatersrand where she used film as a research tool to investigate the biographies of a selection of objects in the Standard Bank African Art Collection.
+She was nominated for the Rolex Mentor and Protégé Arts Initiative in 2012 and completed a part-time master’s in History of Art at the University of the Witwatersrand in 2016, where she used film as a research tool to investigate the biographies of a selection of objects in the Standard Bank African Art Collection.
+This led to an invitation from the Wits Art Museum (WAM) for Melissa to write a chapter titled Moving images, moving perceptions: An interrogation of the use of film as a productive art history tool for the book Seen, Heard and Valued: WAM celebrates 40 Years of the Standard Bank African Art Collection (2021).

 DE BECKER, L. & PARRY, M. 2014.
 Chapter 4: Deciphering the trace: Matano for Domba by Nelson Mukhuba.
 Lifelines: Object Biographies from the Standard Bank African Art Collection.
 Johannesburg: Standard Bank Gallery, pp. 39-46.
+This chapter also discusses the impact of documentary films in the film industry and highlights the contributions of freelance editor Melissa Parry.

 2021